Better Energy Homes · Heat pump · 2026 rate

 From 3 February 2026, the maximum heat pump grant rose to €12,500 — €6,500 for the heat pump itself, €2,000 for central heating distribution upgrades, and a €4,000 renewable heat bonus when you replace fossil-fuel or electric heating.
 Not every home qualifies for all three components.
 This is the independent guide to who does, what it really costs, and the application sequence that doesn't lose the grant.

-Last verified: March 2026 against SEAI published rates.
+Last verified: May 2026 against SEAI published rates.
 Independent guide — not affiliated with SEAI.

 How Much Is the Heat Pump System Grant?